insidegui/PodcastMenu/Readme.md

 ## Disclaimer

-This is not an "official" app, I'm not affiliated with Overcast, I just love It and really wanted it to have a Mac app 😁
+This is not an "official" app, I'm not affiliated with Overcast, I just love it and really wanted it to have a Mac app 😁

-OBS: This app is free and open source but It's license prohibits anyone from distributing It (free or paid) on any AppStore.
+NOTE: This app is free and open source but its license prohibits anyone from distributing it (free or paid) on any App Store.

 ## Compatibility

-`PodcastMenu` is only available for OS X 10.11 or later.
+PodcastMenu is only available for OS X 10.11 or later.

 # Get Overcast